-Avoid touching your face, particularly eyes, nose, and mouth with your hands to prevent from getting infected.
+- Avoid touching your face, particularly eyes, nose, and mouth with your hands to prevent from getting infected.

 - The main lodge has been re-purposed as our day camp centre.
-Check-in will be done outside at the administrative office, beside the lodge, located at 915 Hwy 592.
+Check-in will be done at the administrative office, beside the lodge, located at 915 Hwy 592.
 Campers will be assigned a counsellor and room for their belongings.
-This provides a private bathroom for all cohorts.

-- If you’ve been in close contact with someone infected by COVID-19, with high chances of being infected yourself, please consider the safety of your community stay at home.
+- If you’ve been in close contact with someone infected by COVID-19, with high chances of being infected yourself, please consider the safety of your community and stay at home.
 You will also be asked not to come into physical contact with any other staff members or guests during this time.

 - If you have a positive COVID-19 diagnosis you can return to our facility only after you’ve fully recovered.